Gicleé Prints Can Boost Artist Earnings

 Gicleé Prints and Note Cards

 We can also print your fine art note cards, yielding unsurpassed quality at a reasonable cost.
 For example, 5×7 note cards with envelope printed on archival paper costs as little as $1.50 each for up to 50 of each image.
-Print 51 to 100 and the price drops to $1.37 each, and order more than 100 and pay just $1.25 each.
-Prices include setup and typesetting for artist information, logo etc.
+Print 51 to 100 and the price drops to $1.37 each, and order more than 100 of each and pay just $1.25 each.
+With a minimum order of 100 cards, prices include setup and typesetting for artist information, logo etc. Check with us for details and other formats.